Eric Lupfer, Executive Director

 Yvonne González joined Humanities Texas as fiscal officer and grants administrator in May 1988, served as director of finance from 1995–1999, and associate director and chief financial officer through 2003.
 During an executive director search, she served as interim executive director for Humanities Texas from April through July 2002.
 Born and raised in Brownsville, she worked previously as fiscal agent for two non profit organizations funded by city, state and federal grants.
 She holds a BA of liberal studies in accounting from St. Edward's University.
 She serves as financial and compliance officer, human resources, and oversees the facilities, meetings, and events.

-Melissa J. Huber, Director of Programs and Communication
+Melissa J. Huber, Director of Programs & Communication

 Melissa Huber joined Humanities Texas in December 2007.
 She holds a BA in art history from Arizona State University and an MS in historic preservation from The University of Texas at Austin.
 Prior to joining Humanities Texas, she worked at the Blanton Museum of Art and in UT's Architectural Conservation Lab.
 Her combined focus on collections, exhibitions, and historic buildings developed in her previous role as conservation assistant for the Arizona State Museum Preservation Division at The University of Arizona in Tucson.
-At Humanities Texas, she oversees the traveling exhibitions program and public programs including Veterans’ Voices, the Pivotal U.S. Elections: Then and Now statewide forum series, History Harvests, and the council’s website.
+At Humanities Texas, she manages strategic communications and supports the creation and impletation of new council initiatives.
 She also curates the Byrne-Reed House collections and served as staff point-person for the restoration.

 Liz James, Co-Director of Education